vsthepen/Using-parameters-to-switch-data-sources-in-Power-Query/README.md

 a) For example, if I have to pass a table name through a function,I restrict the input to a pre-defined list of valid table names.

-b) When configuring query for the function using M code, I tend to use a stored procedure that accepts parameters, and then call it with Power Query without injecting user input into the query.
+b) When configuring query for the function using M code, I tend to use a stored procedure that accepts parameters, and then call it with Power Query without injecting user input into the query itself.

 #### Please feel free to watch video below for a walk-through: